 Ueno Zoo

 Ueno Zoological Garden is the oldest zoo in Japan.
 It was established in 1882 and has grown over the years to become the forerunner zoo in Japan.
 Not only does this provide recreation, but it’s also responsible for a great deal of public education and wildlife conservation.
-Additionally, Ueno Zoo is involved in the breeding of endangered species and has recently accomplished the “Tiger Forests” and “Gorilla Woods”.
-The animals in the zoo are displayed inside of their natural habitats and in a very spectacular way.
+Additionally, Ueno Zoo is involved in breeding endangered species and has recently completed the “Tiger Forests” and “Gorilla Woods”.
+The animals in the zoo are displayed in their natural habitats in a very spectacular way.

 Ueno Shinobazu Pond